Foundations to a Good GRAX Deployment

 The specific implementations of these simplistic labels can vary in both substance and complexity depending on implementation path chosen, platform of choice, and restrictions/regulations in place on all involved parties.

-The guides in this section will help explain the options you have in implementing GRAX, as well as enable your team to design, implement, and support the infrastructure yourself if so required.
+The guides in this section help explain the options you have in implementing GRAX, as well as enable your team to design, implement, and support the infrastructure yourself if so required.

 - Only one instance of GRAX may be running for a given license.